 - Pre-event meeting

-- A Pre-event meeting will be held with all event staff assigned to the event (monitors, advisor, police, security and facility manager) one half hour prior to opening the doors.
-At that time the senior administrator will conduct the pre-event meeting by reviewing the event summary provided by the Office of Student Activities and staffing assignments and locations.
-The senior administrator will review event monitor responsibilities provided by the Office of Student Activities.
-Each student event monitor will sign the monitor responsibility sheet stating that they understand their role at the event.
+- A Pre-event meeting will be held with all event staff assigned to the event (monitors, advisor, police, security, and facility manager) one half hour prior to opening the doors.
+At that time, the senior administrator will conduct the pre-event meeting by reviewing the event summary provided by the Office of Student Involvement and Leadership and staffing assignments and locations.

 - High-Level Event Guests